The Pump Room

 The Pump Room was a restaurant established on October 1, 1938 by Ernie Byfield.
 It closed in 2017, then reopened under different names.
-It is located in the Ambassador Chicago hotel, formerly known as the Ambassador East, on the northeast corner of State Parkway and Goethe Street in Chicago's Gold Coast area.
+It was located inside of the Ambassador East hotel, located on the northeast corner of State Parkway and Goethe Street in Chicago's Gold Coast area.

 History

 The restaurant originally opened on October 1, 1938.
 It was the brainchild of hotelier Ernie Byfield and its interior was originally designed by Samuel Abraham Marx.

 The restaurant's heyday was in the 1950s and 1960s.

 The restaurant served a number of celebrities who were regular customers and has been written about in books and articles.
 Lucius Beebe, gourmand, author and journalist, included references to The Pump Room in some of his books and articles.
 Arturo Petterino (1920–2010) was its maitre d' for many years, steering celebrity patrons to the coveted Booth One.

 The restaurant was owned by Lettuce Entertain You Enterprises from 1976 through 1998.

 In April 2010, the Ambassador East Hotel was sold to Ian Schrager Co.
 The hotel and restaurant closed in 2011, were remodeled, and the hotel was reopened as the "Public Chicago".
 The Pump Room reopened on October 11, 2011, with food concepts by Jean-Georges Vongerichten.